 Here at Nested Bean we know every baby, and every family, is different.
 Sleep training is not a one size fits all situation.
 From the pick-up-put-down method to the cry-it-out method, there’s a reason why the spectrum of sleep training methods is so expansive - not every method works for every child.

 In This Article

 Richard Ferber is a Pediatrician, founder of the Center for Pediatric Sleep Disorders at Boston’s Children's Hospital, and the creator of the Ferber Method.
 He also published a book on children’s sleep called Solve Your Child's Sleep Problems in the mid-1980’s.

 Nested Bean’s lightly weighted sleepwear soothes like a parent's touch and comes in a range of product types and sizes to grow with your baby!
-Zen Sleepwear is a recommended addition to sleep training by leading Sleep Consultants when you want to start to sleep train your baby.
+Zen Sleepwear is a recommended addition by leading Sleep Consultants when you want to start to sleep train your baby.

 What is the Ferber Sleep Training Method?

 The Ferber Method, sometimes called graduated extinction, is when you put your baby to sleep awake and then periodically go to check on them after a predetermined amount of time regardless of how much they fuss.
 This contrasts with other methods of sleep training in which the baby is held whenever they cry, or put to bed drowsy or asleep to avoid crying altogether.

 How Does the Ferber Sleep Training Method Work?

-After you’ve taken your little one through all the steps of their nightly routine, it’s time to put them in their crib or sleep space.
+After you’ve taken your little one through all the steps of their bedtime routine, it’s time to put them in their crib or sleep space.
 And remember, a crucial part of this method is to make sure that you are putting your baby down while they are still awake.

 For the first night it is recommended that you wait 3 minutes before you go back into the nursery to console your baby if they are crying.
 Then you leave the room for five minutes, and if your baby is still fussing after that you can go back in and console them again.
 All subsequent visits should be after a 10 minute waiting period or until your baby falls asleep.

-So, if your baby wakes up at 3am crying after having been asleep for hours it is recommended that you start from the 3 minute wait period and work your way back up to 10 minutes between visits until your baby falls back asleep.
+So, if your baby wakes up at 3am crying after having been asleep for hours the Ferber method recommends that you start from the 3 minute wait period and work your way back up to 10 minutes between visits until your baby can fall asleep again.

 Modify to fit your family!
 There are several ways to adjust this sleep training technique to work more seamlessly with your family’s routines and preferences.
 Here are a few tips you could use to adjust the Ferber method to your needs:

 Adjust the times between visits!